-This website provides information to injured workers and their families.
-Our goal is to level the playing field between seriously injured workers and insurance companies.
-We expose the tricks, traps, and techniques they use to cheat injured workers out of their legal rights.
-We provide vital information so you can make informed decisions regarding your California workers compensation case.
+My book provides information to injured workers and their families.
+My goal is to level the playing field between seriously injured workers and insurance companies.
+The book works to expose the tricks, traps, and techniques they use to cheat injured workers out of their legal rights.
+I have provided vital information so you can make informed decisions regarding your California workers compensation case.

 California Workers Compensation: What is a Life Pension?